-urethra is the tube that carries urine from the bladder to the outside of the
+A voiding cystourethrogram (VCUG) is an X-ray test.
+It takes pictures of your child's bladder and urethra while he or she urinates.
+The urethra is the tube that carries urine from the bladder to the outside of the body.

 This test may be used to check how well your child's bladder works.
 Or it may be used to find the cause of other problems, such as frequent urinary infections.

 A doctor called a radiologist does the test.
 A person trained to take X-rays may help the doctor.
 He or she is called an X-ray technologist.